 Hovercraft float on a cushion of air slightly above the surface of the ground or more often water.
 The first experimental vehicles date to the 1930s with more serious attempts starting in the 1950s.
 A Hovercraft was flown across the English channel in 1959.
 Hovercraft are currently used as ferries, as military vehicles and for transport in some arctic regions with poor roads and even as barges in swampy areas.
 Their great virtue is their ability to travel over water, ice, sand, swamp, and dry land about equally well.

 Regrettably, this is a fringe technology and likely to stay that way.
 It is not especially fuel efficient.
 It moves in two rather than three dimensions as the vehicles never get far above the ground.
-(Could be why they are called 'ground effect machines') It simply doesn't seem to offer any significant advantages over conventional cars for those who live where there are roads.
+(Could be why they are called 'ground effect machines') It often has problems with tight turns.
+It simply doesn't seem to offer any significant advantages over conventional cars for those who live where there are roads.

 US scheduled airlines have a truly remarkable safety record.
 In 2003 the fatality rate for was 0.3 deaths and serious injuries per million flight hours.
 Commuter airlines came in at about twice that.
 Other commercial activities like crop dusting came in at about 10 times the scheduled airline rate.
 Given a usage of 200 hours per year which sort of equates to 10000 miles per year on a car, personal air vehicles with a accident rate similar to scheduled airlines would give the user a fatality rate around 1 fatality every 16667 years.
 That number is probably high for a number of reasons -- the most important of which is that commercial aircraft typically fly with dozens if not hundreds of people on board whereas commuters typically travel alone or, at most, with one or two passengers.
 Modern US passenger vehicles typically run up fatality rates of 1 to 2 fatalities per 100 million miles.
 Call it 1 fatality every 8000 years.
 Yes, the big jets really are probably a bit safer than cars.
 Not dramatically so, but a bit.
 Commuter airlines are probably a smidge worse than cars.
 And yes, there are other ways to figure the numbers that come up with quite different numbers.
 You'd have to be fairly dumb (or well paid) to buy into numbers that say that commercial aircraft are 30 times as safe as cars.
 Or that cars are dramatically safer than planes.
 Neither is true in any meaningful way.